 If you’re looking for an affordable Indian restaurant in Nairobi, head to The Mayura.
 The restaurant has three branches within the city, each offering an excellent Indian food experience.

 My favorite Mayura branch is located at the Nairobi SGR Terminus.
-It serves delicious food that will keep you full for the entire train trip to Mombasa.
+It serves delicious food that will keep you full for the entire train trip to Mombasa, where there are also brilliant meals to be had.
 I recommend trying the mutton korma – pieces of boneless lamb cooked in cashew nut gravy.

 The Mayura Restaurant Info